nuwalinux/YouTube-Playlist-Downloader/README.md

 Before running either script, ensure you have the following installed on your system:

-Python: Version 3.8 or higher is recommended.
+Python: Version 3.14 is recommended.
 Download from: python.org
 Important: During Python installation on Windows, make sure to check the box that says "Add Python to PATH" or "Add Python to environment variables."